akshaybabloo/Go-Notes/README.md

 > Note: You can also add file to your home file by just replacing the `/usr/local/` with `/home/user-name`, `user-name` being your user folder.

+## 2. Setup

+Windows and macOS should automaticall update the path to Go, if not you will have to add the path - `installed-folder/go/bin`, where installed-path is where you have installed the Go language.
+For Linux, see above.

+## 3. Let's Start Coding

+## 4. What's Next

+In the next tutorial (coming soon) we will look into using Go to develop a RESTful web service.